pjferg/R_perf_mgmt/README.md

 - Nick Huntington-Klein's fantastic R class on economics, causality, and analytics: http://www.nickchk.com/econ305.html
 - Grant McDermott's incredibly-thorough R class on economics and data science: https://github.com/uo-ec607/lectures
 - Kerr (1975) is a classic, non-technical paper on performance measurement and compensation: https://stackoverflow.com/questions/tagged/r
+- Holmstrom won a Nobel Prize for thinking about and solving many of the problems you've covered in this course: https://www.nobelprize.org/prizes/economic-sciences/2016/holmstrom/lecture/